Our Business Model

 It is a strategic imperative to continue to strengthen our backbone to cost effectively support future growth.

 Financial and operating model

 We have an operating model with a governance structure anchored around our management team.
-Management monitor and review the business units’ operational and financial performance aiming to proactively take advantage of opportunities as well as address potential challenges in our markets.
+Management monitor and review the business units’ operational and financial performance, aiming to proactively take advantage of opportunities as well as address potential challenges in our markets.

 We look to free up capital for further store expansion and future partner buy-outs.
-Our initiatives aim to improve inventory levels by lowering lead-time from purchase to sale, strengthening our forecasting processand improve payment terms with our suppliers as well as improving coordination across the organisation.
+Our initiatives aim to improve inventory levels by lowering lead time from purchase to sale, strengthening our forecasting process and improving working capital as well as enhancing coordination across the organisation.